Cadillac Gage Commando: Design and development

 In addition an open-topped variant with a central parapet was developed.
 The intended usage of this variant was to be a mortar portee, but a total of five machine gun mounts could also be fitted.
 There were 2 in front, one in the rear all three M2 Browning or Mk 19 capable and one folding pintle point on each side capable of mounting any .30 caliber machine gun such as the M1919 Browning machine gun, M60 or any other machine gun of that class.
 An enclosed raised superstructure "pod" was also developed for converting the V-100 into either a command vehicle or for police use.
 The variants for police work featured special elongated firing ports for better angles of fire for tear gas grenade launchers.

 Relatively large-gunned variants of the V-100 began appearing in 1964, when Cadillac Gage marketed the Commando against the Alvis Saladin and Panhard AML-90 for a Royal Saudi Army requirement specifying a wheeled armoured vehicle equipped with a large semi-automatic cannon.
-A number of V-150s were later successfully tested and offered with a Mecar low-pressure 90mm smoothbore gun.
+A number of V-150s were later successfully tested and offered with a Mecar low-pressure 90 mm smoothbore gun.
 With the new turret and gun, the V-150 was manned by a crew of three, although it retained enough space for eight additional passengers if no additional shell racks were added.

-At maximum capacity its hull could store up to thirty-nine rounds of 90mm ammunition and still seat four additional passengers.
-Subsequent V-150 models incorporated a slightly larger turret armed with a much more powerful Cockerill Mk.III 90mm gun, the same as that carried by the EE-9 Cascavel.
-A third fire support option involved the retrofitting of the Commando chassis with the complete turret and 76mm L23A1 gun of the British FV101 Scorpion tracked reconnaissance vehicle.
+At maximum capacity its hull could store up to thirty-nine rounds of 90 mm ammunition and still seat four additional passengers.
+Subsequent V-150 models incorporated a slightly larger turret armed with a much more powerful Cockerill Mk.III 90 mm gun, the same as that carried by the EE-9 Cascavel.
+A third fire support option involved the retrofitting of the Commando chassis with the complete turret and 76 mm L23A1 gun of the British FV101 Scorpion tracked reconnaissance vehicle.

 Marketing for the V-150 family was halted in 2000.

 In 2010, Federal Defense Industries announced that they entered into an agreement with Textron Marine & Land Systems in order to provide authorized aftermarket parts, support and other types of assistance for the V-100/150/200 since FDI maintains a technical library for spare parts.

 In 2011, Napco entered into an agreement with Textron to provide authorized aftermarket parts, support and other types of assistance for the V-100/150.